 Codes of practice apply to all workplaces in Western Australia covered by the OSH Act.
 The code provides practical guidelines on acceptable ways of achieving compliance with Act and regs.

-The Manual tasks code provides general guidance for employers and workers on the identification, assessment and control of risks associated with performing manual tasks at work.
+The Hazardous manual tasks provides general guidance for employers and workers on the identification, assessment and control of risks associated with performing manual tasks at work.